oneclickvirt/oneclickvirt.github.io/docs/en/guide/pve/pve_install.md

 If you need to edit these files later, run ```chattr -i <file>``` first to remove read-only protection, then run ```chattr +i <file>``` after editing.

-You will be prompted to reboot your system once during the execution process, **After rebooting, be sure to wait at least 20 seconds to make sure the system does not reboot automatically again**.
+During execution, you may be prompted to reboot once.
+After reboot, wait at least 20 seconds to confirm there is no additional automatic reboot.

 Some source environments are missing ```ifupdown``` or ```ifupdown2```.
 The installer may deploy helper components and trigger an additional reboot.
 Wait about 20 seconds after boot to confirm no further automatic reboot is pending.